starlightenergies/CodeLibrary/README.md

 ## Requirements
-Its made to run using a webserver that uses the project root as its document root. in my setup I only use it internally, so setup a subdomain to IP map in hosts file.
+Its made to run using a webserver that uses the project root as its document root. in my setup I only use it internally, so setup a subdomain to IP map in hosts file and restart the network connection, so it re-reads the host file.

 ## Attribution
 CodeLibrary uses Bootstrap and Prism without any modifications.
 Thats their software not ours and we don't